Ollama-Agent-Roll-Cage/oarc-crawlers/CONTRIBUTING.md

-# Contributing to the Thinking Dataset Project
+# Contributing to the oarc-crawlers Project

-Thank you for considering contributing to the Thinking Dataset Project!
+Thank you for considering contributing to the oarc-crawlers!
 We welcome contributions from the community to help improve and expand this project.
 Please take a moment to review this document to understand how you can contribute effectively.

 ## Table of Contents